edrewitz/wxdata/CONTRIBUTING.md

 In order for your pull request to be accepted, you must comply with the following guidelines:

-1) Your addition must work on VPN/PROXY server connections.
+1) Your addition must work on VPN/PROXY server connections and allow users to pass in their PROXY settings.
+The `requests` package is recommended for this.
 2) Your addition must have a scanner to prevent repetative downloads.
 3) Your addition shall only download PUBLICLY available data.
 Nothing that requires API Keys or Passwords will be accepted.
 4) Your addition must pre-process and post-process data.